ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Bartender.md

 ## Relationships
 ---
-- [[Restaurant Owner|Erik Howell - Restraunt Owner]] - Your new boss.
+- [[Restaurant Owner|Erik Howell - Restaurant Owner]] - Your new boss.
 He was excited to bring you on board, but is concerned with the tension between you and his head Chef
 - [[Head Chef|Arthur Cooke - Head Chef]]  - The Chef at your new restraunt, La Bouffe.
 While claiming to be a premier chef, he refuses to create a dish that will pair nicely with any of your signature cocktails.
 - [[Senator|Stephen Ramos - Senator]]  - An old regular from your days at Rigatoni's, he loved hanging out at the bar, sipping a drink, and airing out all of his work grievances.
 Very good tipper towards the end of your tenure there.
 - [[Fashion Designer|Diana Saville - Fashion Designer]] - An old friend of Rigatoni's who started recently frequenting the restraunt to gather inspiration for her newest line.
 You two hit it off and have been dating for a while now.
 You're here together, but also both working tonight.